Bootstrapping the Kubernetes Control Plane

 EOF

-lxc file push kube-apiserver.service controller-${instance}/etc/systemd/system/
+lxc file push kube-apiserver.service master-${instance}/etc/systemd/system/

 done